almazanp/Almazanp/README.md

 <h1 align="center">Hi 👋</h1>
-<h3 align="center">I'm Pedro ALmazan, a passionate Data Science Analyst trying to learn as much as I can so I can start gaining experience in the field</h3>
+<h3 align="center">I'm Pedro Almazan, a passionate Data Science Analyst trying to learn as much as I can so I can start gaining experience in the field</h3>

 - 🌱 I’m currently learning **Permutation and Boosting**